 Grab your lawn chairs, blankets and coolers — Durham Central Park is just one of many locations that hosts free concerts throughout the summer season; on Fridays you can hear regional and national acts at the Durham Central Park Concert Series.
 On Wednesdays, the Sarah P. Duke Gardens hosts an affordable Music in the Gardens concert series as well.

-Gather the family for a scenic hike in Eno River State Park, or a bike ride on the American Tobacco Trail.
+Gather the family for a lakefront barbecue or kayaking adventure at Lake Michie, or a bike ride on the American Tobacco Trail.
 If children are too young for a hike or bike ride, enjoy a family stroll through the beautiful, 55-acre Sarah P. Duke Gardens, open to the public free-of-charge (pictured).